Amazon Alexa: Home automation

 Alexa can interact with devices from several manufacturers including SNAS, Fibaro, Belkin, ecobee, Geeni, IFTTT, Insteon, LIFX, LightwaveRF, Nest, Philips Hue, SmartThings, Wink, and Yonomi.
 The Home Automation feature was launched on April 8, 2015.
 Developers are able to create their own smart home skills using the Alexa Skills Kit.
 In September 2018, Amazon announced a microwave oven that can be paired and controlled with an Echo device.
 It is sold under Amazon's AmazonBasics label.
 Alexa can now pair with a Ring doorbell Pro and greet visitors and leave instructions about where to deliver packages.
+As per Amazon, the recent surge in usage of smart home devices connected to Alexa has led to a corresponding 100% increase in requests to Alexa for controlling compatible home appliances like smart lights, fans, plugs, TVs etc. The fastest growing categories are smart fans and ACs, which saw 37% increase in usage over the past year - the highest growth amongst all smart home devices.

 Ordering

 Take-out food can be ordered using Alexa; as of May 2017 food ordering using Alexa is supported by Domino's Pizza, Grubhub, Pizza Hut, Seamless, and Wingstop.
 Also, users of Alexa in the UK can order meals via Just Eat.
 In early 2017, Starbucks announced a private beta for placing pick-up orders using Alexa.
 In addition, users can order meals using Amazon Prime Now via Alexa in 20 major US cities.
 With the introduction of Amazon Key in November 2017, Alexa also works together with the smart lock and the Alexa Cloud Cam included in the service to allow Amazon couriers to unlock customers' front doors and deliver packages inside.
 According to an August 2018 article by The Information, only 2 percent of Alexa owners have used the device to make a purchase during the first seven months of 2018 and of those who made an initial purchase, 90 percent did not make a second purchase.